 We recommend a stay at one of South Iceland's boutique retreat, Hotel Ranga, where aurora hunters can relax in outdoor hot tubs as the northern lights dance above.

 When to travel: Late autumn to early spring

 How much?: Regent’s Iceland northern lights holidays start from £595 per person

 Our specialist recommends: Regent’s brand new Iceland Glaciers and Mountains Adventure combines walks up spectacular glaciers with northern lights hunting around Reykjavik.

 Best for: adventure-seeking families, glass igloos, ice rooms and family-friendly hotels

-In Finnish Lapland the northern lights are visible for around 200 nights of the year - almost every clear night between September and April.
-Never miss a chance to see them by staying in a glass ceilinged igloo with uninterrupted skyward views.
+The chances of seeing the Northern Lights in Finnish Lapland are quite high.
+The northern lights are visible for around 200 nights of the year - almost every clear night between September and April.
+Never miss a chance to see them by staying in a glass-ceilinged igloo with uninterrupted skyward views.

 Ideal for families, Lapland's resort towns offer countless opportunities to explore the Lappish landscape by husky sled or reindeer sleigh.
 For the ultimate Lapland experience, visit Santa's official home in Rovaniemi before heading out on a northern lights snowmobile safari across the winter landscape.

 How much?: Regent’s Finnish Northern Lights holiday start from £1445 per person

 Our specialist recommends: The Kakslautten Arctic Resort resides deep within the Arctic Circle and has both igloos and log cabins, perfect for a winter retreat to try and view the Northern Lights.